AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Gregory of Nyssa, who was as explicitly a Universalist as was Origen.
 Lists of his errors are given by Methodius, Pamphilus and Eusebius, Marcellus, Eustathius and Jerome, but Universalism is not named by one of his opponents.
-Fancy a list of Ballou\'s errors and his Universalism omitted; Hippolytus (320) names thirty-two known heresies, but Universalism is not mentioned as among them.
+Fancy a list of Ballou's errors and his Universalism omitted; Hippolytus (320) names thirty-two known heresies, but Universalism is not mentioned as among them.
 Epiphanius, "the hammer of heretics," describes eighty heresies, but he does not mention universal